vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/026/16_vAhiShTho_vAM.md

 title = "16"

 +++
-The publ. tr. does not make sufficient clear that the messenger (dūtáḥ) is our praise song, not “you.”
+The published translation does not make sufficient clear that the messenger (dūtáḥ) is our praise song, not “you.”